Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 Let’s Start Our Challenge

-For visitors, the city’s heart still remains in the medieval streets of the Old Town.
-Known locally as Las Siete Calles (The Seven Streets), the narrow cobbled walkways hold the 14th-century Santiago Cathedral at their centre and are bordered by the covered market.
-It’s here that visitors snack on delicious pintxos (tapas on sticks) that locals say are every bit as good as the ones in San Sebastian, no matter how many Michelin stars their neighbour gets.
-With stunning beaches just down the road, decent surf on the Basque coastline and a burgeoning working class arts scene in the barrios (neighbourhoods) of San Francisco and La Vieja, Bilbao may not trump Barcelona, but it no longer has to look up to anyone.
+For visitors, the city’s heart remains in the Old Town’s medieval streets.
+Known locally as Las Siete Calles (The Seven Streets), the narrow cobbled walkways hold the 14th-century Santiago Cathedral at their center, bordered by the covered market.
+Here, visitors snack on delicious pintxos (tapas on sticks) that locals say are as good as the ones in San Sebastian, no matter how many Michelin stars their neighbor gets.
+With stunning beaches just down the road, decent surf on the Basque coastline, and a burgeoning working-class arts scene in the barrios (neighborhoods) of San Francisco and La Vieja, Bilbao may not trump Barcelona, but it no longer has to look up to anyone.

 Day 1